glee2dev/cardataset-v1/etc/README.md

 ## Utility files
-python codes used for split, convert annotation files, etc
+python codes used for split, convert annotation files, xml to csv